 Below is an excerpt from the CSBS’s podcast with Dr. Catharine Fairbairn, Helen Corley Petit Associate Professor of Psychology at the University of Illinois.
-In this episode, Dr. Fairbairn tells the unique and fascinating journey she had into understanding addictions through research.
-We discuss the surprising cultural, social and emotional reasons for why people drink alcohol, and at the same time debunk some common drinking misconceptions.
+In this episode, Dr. Fairbairn talks with CSBS Research Scientist Peter Ondish about the unique and fascinating journey she had into understanding addictions through research.
+We discuss the surprising cultural, social, and emotional reasons for why people drink alcohol, and at the same time debunk some common drinking misconceptions.
 We also talk about alcohol’s social impact at large, and how societies can re-imagine their relationship with alcohol.

 Pete: Your work takes a view that people do what they do for a reason.
 Maybe it’s not a great reason, but it’s not random.
 I’m kind of curious, what is it that people get when they drink, and how do we develop these kinds of social rituals around alcohol consumption?